-Public administration is a field of political science that plans organizes, directs, coordinates, and controls operations at government, public sector, and non-profit organizations.
+Public administration is a field of political science that plans, organizes, directs, coordinates, and controls operations at government, public sector, and non-profit organizations.
 The government grants public administrators the authority to advise policymakers based on observations of constituent populations and society.
 Every nation employs some form of public administration within its government systems.
 In the U.S., public administration is practiced at the local, state, national, and international levels, with different policy goals at each level.

-Public administrators coordinate civil servants to write public policy and achieve policy objectives.
+Public administrators coordinate with civil servants to write public policy and achieve policy objectives.
 Professionals in the field also work to develop strong relationships between public and private groups by advocating for consensus and interests through policy.
 Different groups have competing desires, so it is important that public administrators have the skills to mitigate conflict in policymaking.

 What Is Public Management?